lxc/incus/doc/howto/storage_pools.md

 Modeled after the existing ZFS driver, the `truenas` driver supports most standard ZFS functionality, but operates on remote TrueNAS servers.
 For instance, a local VM can be snapshotted and cloned, with the snapshot and clone operations performed on the remote server after synchronizing the local file system.
 The clone is then activated through iSCSI as necessary.

 The driver relies on the [`truenas_incus_ctl`](https://github.com/truenas/truenas_incus_ctl) tool to interact with the TrueNAS API and perform actions on the remote server.
-This tool also manages the activation and deactivation of remote ZFS Volumes via open-iscsi.
+This tool also manages the activation and deactivation of remote ZFS Volumes via `open-iscsi`.
 If `truenas_incus_ctl` is not installed or available in the system's PATH, the driver will be disabled.

 To install the required tool, download the latest version (v0.7.2+ is required) from the [`truenas\_incus\_ctl` GitHub page](https://github.com/truenas/truenas_incus_ctl).
 Additionally, ensure that `open-iscsi` is installed on the system, which can be done using: